pexip/pexip-genesys-app-example/README.md

 Find my information about the login process in the [GitLab documentation](https://docs.gitlab.com/ee/user/packages/npm_registry/#authenticate-to-the-package-registry).

-You can find a list of available packages here: https://gitlab.com/pexip/zoo/-/tree/main/src/aquila/packages/
+You can find a list of available packages here: https://gitlab.com/pexip/zoo/-/tree/main/src/aquila

+The Web App 3 source code, that we can use as an example, is located here: https://gitlab.com/pexip/zoo/-/tree/main/src/aquila/apps/infinity-connect

 ## Available Scripts